diverse-team/diverse-team.github.io/docs/talks.md

 * `url_video`: (**Optional**) URL of an arbitrary video.
 It must be the embed URL, for example: https://www.youtube.com/embed/Xf1cfemeX_U  if the video is hosted on Youtube.
 * `url_pdf`:  (**Optional**) A URL to a document.
 It could be included in the website if required.
 Notice that `documents/example.pdf` expects `example.pdf` to be stored in `static/document`.
 It can also be any URL.
 * `url_slides`: (**Optional**) It behaves in the same way as `url_pdf`.

+If a talk should not appear in the list of talks add `private: true`.